better-call-vee/Python_programming/README.md

 # Python_programming
-I am storing the programs I've learn as a beginner
+I am storing the Python programs I've learnt as a beginner